outaagunga/documentation/strategy-forex.md

 **Conditions:**

-* Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), BBWidth increases in at least 2 of any 4 consecutive bars, confirming meaningful volatility expansion.
+* Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), BBWidth increases in at least 2 of any 4 consecutive bars, and no single bar accounts for more than 50% of the total BBWidth expansion.
 * Directional bias is established once price closes in the upper 50% of the bands for bullish bias or lower 50% for bearish bias, for at least 2 of the last 3 bars in the expansion window
 * The squeeze before expansion must have lasted for at least 4–8 bars, indicating meaningful volatility compression rather than noise
-* Confirmation requires the bands to 'funnel out'— Upper band rising for bullish expansion.
-Lower band falling for bearish expansion.
+* Confirmation requires directional band separation, defined as the leading band moving away from the middle band for at least 2 bars.
 Simultaneous divergence is preferred but not required

 **Interpretation:**

-* Volatility expansion confirms a **market dislocation**
+* Volatility expansion confirms a **potential market dislocation**, which is only tradeable if price structure sustains directional pressure
 * Direction is being chosen by strong participants

 **Action:**